andreyfomenkov/kotlin/ReadMe.md

         ./gradlew install

 ### Gradle Setup
-Inside build.gradle script add the reference to local Maven repository prior to `mavenCentral()`:
+In order to use local distribution, inside `build.gradle` add the reference to local Maven repository prior to `mavenCentral()`:

         buildscript {
            repositories {